Race Officers are responsible for

 - For more information about the offering, please click Enroll Now.

-- For information about scheduling a seminar, please visit Host a Seminar.
+- For information about scheduling a seminar, please visit Organize a Seminar.

 - For further assistance, please contact your Area Race Officer or the Race Administration office.